saitiger/Neo-Nest/DEVELOPMENT-GUIDE.md

 ## Project Overview

-Neo-Nest is a mobile-first web application designed for parents of preterm babies.
-This guide documents the development approach, agent hooks, coding logic, and cross-IDE compatibility.
+Neo-Nest is a mobile-first hybrid application designed for parents of preterm babies from NICU discharge through the toddler stage.
+This guide documents the development approach, agent hooks, coding logic, and cross-IDE compatibility for the current user research phase.

+**Formal Requirements**: See [.kiro/specs/neo-nest-mvp/requirements.md](.kiro/specs/neo-nest-mvp/requirements.md) for detailed user stories and acceptance criteria covering all 8 core requirements.

 ## Current Build Status